bjango/Bjango-Templates/Help/Style Guide.md

 Icons that require overlapping artwork may use a different strategy.
 The Apple TV (tvOS) template is an example of this — the parallax nature of the icons required Generator-style exporting for Photoshop, but slices in Sketch.

-Filenames for exporting are lowercase letters with dashes (lisp-case), unless platform requirements state otherwise.
-Unless the platform dictates filename or there a sensible reason to not do so, use `icon-512` as the export name (where `512` is the icon size).
+Filenames for exporting should be lowercase letters with dashes (lisp-case), unless platform requirements state otherwise.
+Use `icon-512` as the export name (where `512` is the icon size).
 Some icons need correct suffixes.
 For example, `icon-512` might need to be `icon-256@2x`.

 For design tools that don’t support creating folders as part the export, a hash (“#”) should be used in the filename.
 This is so Hazel and other tools can be used to automate the process of renaming and moving the files into folders.
 A Hazel rule to do this is part of [Bjango Actions](https://github.com/bjango/Bjango-Actions).
 The Android icons demonstrate this, converting `drawable-hdpi#icon` into `drawable-hdpi/icon.png`.